Girraj-dohare/Hollywood_Actors_Classifier/readme.md

 pip install -r requirements.txt

 Usage
-To use the Hollwood Actors Classifier, follow these steps:
+To use the Hollywood Actors Classifier, follow these steps:

 Prepare your dataset by collecting celebrity images or using pre-existing datasets.
 Train a model using the provided code or pre-trained models.